Skip to main content

 Add Actor to Account

-Add actor to account by ID.
+Add actor/actors to account by ID.
 This provides association between the two entities.

 Authorizations: